 The Company's unrecognized tax benefits related to uncertain tax positions were \$66 million, \$58 million and \$55 million at December 31, 2023, 2022 and 2021, respectively.
 All of the uncertain tax positions would affect the Company's effective tax rate if recognized.
 The changes in unrecognized tax benefits relating to settlements with taxing authorities, unrecognized tax benefits as a result of tax positions taken during a prior period and unrecognized tax benefits relating from a lapse of the statute of limitations were immaterial during 2023, 2022 and 2021.
 The Company does not expect significant increases or decreases in their unrecognized tax benefits within the next 12 months.
-There are no material amounts included in the balance at December 31, 2023 for tax positions for which there is uncertainty about the timing of such deductibility.
+There are no material amounts included in the balance at December 31, 2023 for tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.